Al-IMAAN/House-price-detection-/README.md

-HOUSE PRICE DETECTION
+HOUSE PRICE DETECTION.

+METHOD USED IN THIS IS "Regression".

-most of the part seaborn
+Most of the part seaborn and sklearn has been used !
+Dataset used in this was --> fetch_california_housing --->updated in latest version of sklearn .